 Zoning Criteria

-All parcels that are part of a Williamson Act contract shall be restricted by zoning of the subject parcel to an agricultural use.
+All parcels that are part of a Williamson Act contract shall be restricted by zoning of the subject parcel to agricultural use.
 Acceptable zoning designations include Prime Agricultural (AG-1), Non-Prime Agricultural (AG-2) and Rural Residential Agricultural (RR).
 In the event the subject parcel is not zoned for agricultural uses, a completed zone change application must be approved prior to recordation of the contract.

 Terms of Contracts